Arizona GED Requirements

 Over 20 Million Adults

-That’s how many have successfully passed the GED® Test.
+That's how many have successfully passed the GED test.
 So why wait?

-"Now that I have my GED certificate I plan to immigrate and apply for a job.
+ENROLL NOW"Now that I have my GED certificate I plan to immigrate and apply for a job.
 Once I have settled in my new country, I plan to go to college.
 I plan on setting an example for my daughter so that she can also go to college.
 I’m really excited and looking forward to great opportunities."